maxrothman/config/README.md

 * Karabiner: Karabiner configs.
 Currently used to remap volume buttons on my external keyboard.
 * misc-scripts: Scripts that should be run or acted on once.
 * stylish: CSS themes for the Stylish Chrome plugin
-* Sublime Text: Sublime configuration files.
-Will be hardlinked to their appropriate locations.
 * manual.md: stuff to manually install
 * deploy.sh: a script for automatically deploying the parts of this repo that can be automated.
 * automator: add buttons to Finder that open apps via Apple automator